Today, we will talk about the remarkable effects music has on our brain and how different music genres can help us in our daily activities.

 The reason this works is that you are on the optimal level of stimulation when you’re listening to ambient noise.
 Make the music too loud and too fast, and you’re hyperstimulated.
 At the same time, complete silence makes your brain bored.

 Ambient makes it ready to get creative.
-The effects of music on the brain do not end with creativity, however.
+However, this is not the only effect music has on the brain.

 3. Dubstep for exercise